runtimeverification/rv-android/examples/SimpleMediaPlayer/README.md

 This means that you do not have to use RV-Monitor to generate them, and can simply build a final version of the application with "ant debug".

-Once the execution of "ant debug" has completed, a file named "OSMTracker-debug.apk" will be generated in the "bin" subfolder of the project.
+Once the execution of "ant debug" has completed, a file named "MonitoredApp-debug.apk" will be generated in the "bin" subfolder of the project.
 Simply copy this file to your device and install as any other Android application APK (eg - copy it over with USB, use a file manager to click it)

 Building the Final, Uninstrumented Application (as provided)
 --------------